 Physical Abuse

 More than 1.2 million Americans* need nursing home care.
-As our aging population continues to rise, so does the need for quality long-term care.
+As the number of our aging population continues to increase, so does the need for quality long-term care.
 Unfortunately, understaffing and poor training in these facilities often leads to physical abuse of our elderly loved ones.

 Physical Abuse of the Elderly in Nursing Homes